evanshrestha/evanshrestha/README.md

 - 👋 Hi, I’m @evanshrestha
-- 👀 I’m interested in data science.
+- 👀 I’m interested in data science, machine learning, and deep learning.
-- 🌱 I’m currently learning natural language processing.
+- 🌱 I’m currently learning about natural language processing.

 <!---
 evanshrestha/evanshrestha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.